paultcochrane/blog-travis-ci-com/_posts/2014-07-16-upcoming-vm-updates.md

 #### JRuby

-We have update JRuby to the latest release
+We have updated JRuby to the latest release

 * JRuby 1.7.13